How going bankrupt affects your credit

 For this reason, it’s best not to apply for credit while bankrupt – a rejected application could harm your credit history further.
 Plus, multiple applications made within a short space of time can give lenders the impression that you are desperate for cash.

 Tip: You can check your credit report for free and get an insight into how lenders see you.
-You can go through the three main credit reference agencies in the UK (Experian, Equifax and TransUnion), or through our partners CredAbility.
+You can go through the three main credit reference agencies in the UK (Experian, Equifax and TransUnion), or through our member-only platform, CredAbility.

 I plan to borrow under £500

 If you’re planning to apply for less than £500, you’re not obliged to tell the lender that you’re bankrupt.
-But if you’re asked, you should certainly tell them – and it’s a good idea to make them aware either way.
-Lenders will find out when they check your credit history when you apply to borrow.
+But it’s a good idea to make them aware either way.
+Lenders will find out anyway during credit history checks when you apply to borrow.

 What credit options are available if I’ve been declared bankrupt?